-The Niagara County Youth Bureau is seeking a new representative for the New York State Governor’s Youth Council, which is to be made up of one young person ages 13-21 from each of 62 counties.
-Members are chosen through an online selection process.
+The Niagara County Youth Bureau is seeking a new representative for the New York State Governor’s Youth Council.
+The group is to be made up of 62 young people ages 13-21, one representing each county, to be selected via attached process.
+In 2020, the council was represented by Jaydon Lang of Lockport.

-A press release stated, “The Youth Council provides an effective way to engage youth in state government, and creates a platform for their voices to be heard by policymakers.
-Members of the NYS Governor’s Youth Council offer their solutions to key issues facing young people in NYS.
-Youth voice is recognized through this initiative; if you would like your voice heard apply today.
+A press release stated, “The Youth Council provides an effective way to engage youth in state government and creates a platform for their voices to be heard by policymakers.
+Members of the NYS Governor’s Youth Council will offer their solutions to key issues facing young people in NYS.
+Youth voice is recognized through this initiative; if you would like your voice heard apply today, application will close May 14, 2021!

-√ Seek out, listen and respect others’ opinions and experiences; and
+•Seek out, listen and respect others’ opinions and experiences

 For more information or to apply online, visit https://nysylc.secure-platform.com/a.